fz172/fanfly/_posts/2024-07-07-left_aileron.md

 When I originally installed the screw, I put a lot of loctite 243.
 Then when I adjusted the wire bundles I wanted to remove the control box to make things easier.
 I was able to remove 3 out of the 4 screws but the last one got striped on the head.
 It was still holding but I could not get it fully out.

-I think it will be a pain to deal with this screw if I ever need to replace it in the future, so I might as well just replcae it now before closing the top skin.
+I think it will be a pain to deal with this screw if I ever need to replace it in the future, so I might as well just replaced it now before closing the top skin.

 Fortunately, the screw is accessible from the back end.
 I used a small plier to hold the back and just slowed turned it.
 It backed out partially, but stuck when the back side didn't have enough material to grip on.